timrichardson/Prime-Ubuntu-18.04/README.md

 # Fast Switch  Prime-Ubuntu-18.04 / Mint 19

 Nvidia Prime for Optimus laptops using Ubuntu & lightdm.
 Change hybrid & pure Intel modes without rebooting.
 Based on Ubuntu 18.04's prime-select & bbswitch.
 I have tested it on Mint 19 and it works there too, but I use Ubuntu 18.04 on my Optimus laptops.
-I am using the long term support nvidia driver, I am currently on 390.77.
+I am using the long term support nvidia driver, I am currently on 390.87 (from the nvidia ppa https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa).
+Note: if you use this PPA, lock the nvidia settings version to the 390 series: the 396 version of nvidia-settings won't start in intel mode. apt will default to upgrading nvidia-settings to 396 even if you are using the 390 driver.

-It is not invasive.
+This Matthieu Gras method is not invasive.
 It requires that you change your display manager, it installs a script and it installs a small background service that does nothing until you change modes.
 It doesn't touch the kernel, boot arguments, grub or your nvidia drivers.

 Requires lightdm.